 At Western Carolina University, we have always been committed to providing high-quality, affordable education for anyone who wishes to pursue a degree.

-Through NC Promise, tuition for all undergraduate students at WCU has been reduced to $500 per fall and spring semesters for in-state students and $2,500 for out-of-state students.
+Through NC Promise, tuition for all undergraduate students at WCU has been reduced to $500 per fall, spring, and summer semesters for in-state students and $2,500 for out-of-state students.

 The State of North Carolina is supplementing this cost by matching dollar for dollar the difference between WCU's previous tuition and the NC Promise Tuition Plan cost so that students pay less.

 All undergraduate students, including full and part-time new freshmen, returning students, transfer students, and students in online programs, receive the NC Promise tuition rate.
 Costs for part-time students are pro-rated based on the number of credit hours taken.
 The out-of-state tuition rate also applies to undergraduate international students.

 Please note these changes do not apply to graduate programs.

 It is important to note that tuition only represents a portion of the cost of attendance.
 Residential students also pay fees as well as housing costs.
 Our cost of attendance fluctuates annually depending on a number of factors.
 The anticipated costs for each academic year will be posted as they are available at tuition.wcu.edu.